modxcms/fred/docs/system_settings/index.md

 ### Rich Text Editor (fred.rte)

 Fred can use plugins that tap into different element types.
 The Image Editor targets any wrapper elements that also have a `data-fred-name` attribute and are set to `contenteditable="true" data-fred-rte="true"`.

-### Generated Images Path (fred.generated_images_path)

-Path to the folder where automatically generated images (screenshots of blueprints and elements) will be stored. `{assets_path}` placeholder can be used to replace with current assets folder path.

-### Generated Images URL (fred.generated_images_url)

-URL to the folder where automatically generated images (screenshots of blueprints and elements) will be stored. `assets_url` placeholder can be used to replace with current assets folder URL.